BMThi/Project_RI_4A/README.md

 ## Project Description

-The aim of our project is to develop some effective aerosol typing methods using the DELIAN dataset, which comprises a wealth of experimental data on the intensive optical properties of aerosols.
+Our project aims to develop some effective aerosol typing methods using the DELIAN dataset, which comprises a wealth of experimental data on the intensive optical properties of aerosols.

 ## Current Progress

-1. **Literature Review**: We have reviewed a variety of scientific publications to identify the most suitable machine learning methods for our aerosol typing endeavor.
+1. **Literature Review**: We reviewed various scientific publications to identify the most suitable machine learning methods for our aerosol typing endeavor.
-2. **Algorithm Development**: We are programming several promising machine learning algorithms in Python.
+2. **Algorithm Development**: We programmed several promising machine learning algorithms in Python.
-3. **Evaluation**: We are evaluating these algorithms to determine their effectiveness and precision.
+3. **Evaluation**: We evaluated these algorithms to determine their effectiveness and precision.
-4. **Reporting**: We will compile our research and analysis into a comprehensive report that will document our findings.
+4. **Reporting**: We compiled our research and analysis into a comprehensive report documenting our findings.

 ## References